bjerrep/obsoleta/README.md

 ## Status

 This is a work in progress.
 The code is riddled with yet to be found subtle and not so subtle bugs and the documentation is this page that probably suffers from a lack of direction and contains information that was never or is no more the truth.
 But the general idea hopefully burns through.
+There is a test.py script in the repository - assuming that it actually executes to a pass then its tests can be used as reference.

 ## The metadata